-The discussion at the workshop, and the responses to the questions, 93 did not reveal a consensus or even majority opinion on most questions.
+The discussion at the workshop, and the responses to the questions,93 did not reveal a consensus or even majority opinion on most questions.
 Ameren Illinois and ComEd raised a variety of practical implementation concerns and were concerned that the effect of existing hedge portfolios be taken into account when estimating the risk reduction impact of full requirements contracts' risk reduction impact.
 While the Illinois Competitive Energy Association ("ICEA") and Retail Energy Supply Association ("RESA") generally supported the notion of full requirements being a bundled product (e.g., including ancillary services and RECs in addition to energy), they clarified that, given ComEd's recent consideration of unbundling capacity for eligible customers, they favor excluding capacity and network transmission service from a full requirements product in Illinois.
-ICEA and ComEd expressed differing views as to whether ComEd's PEA charges have been primarily driven by rate design (the bundling of capacity charges) or supply portfolio design.
+ICEA and ComEd expressed differing views as to whether PEA fluctuations were a consequence of ComEd's PEA charges have been primarily driven by rate design (to be mitigated by unbundling the bundling of capacity charges) or supply portfolio design.
 Most commenters withheld judgment on whether the value of price insurance justified its cost, although the Citizens Utility Board clearly believed that it did not.

-Based on the comments received and the IPA's knowledge of the Illinois retail market, the IPA feels that there is no clear evidence that, as a class, retail customers who chose to take bundled service from the utilities desire to pay a premium to mitigate the residual price fluctuations associated with the current procurement strategy.
+Based on the comments received and the IPA's knowledge of the Illinois retail market, the IPA feels that there is no clear evidence that, as a class, retail customers who chose to take bundled service from the utilities are willingdesire to pay a premium to mitigate the residual price fluctuations associated with the current procurement strategy.